-Animals often traverse currents, thus providing cross-current vertical sections (Boehme et al., 2008b).
-Such effort cannot be directed as with gliders, but nonetheless can follow migration paths to provide a degree of repeatability.
-Animals often cross homogeneous water masses more quickly than areas with strong horizontal gradients.
-This 'adaptive sampling' increases the spatial resolution in areas where it is needed (Boehme et al., 2008b)
+Animals often traverse currents, thus providing crosscurrent vertical sections [35].
+Such efforts cannot be directed as with gliders, but nonetheless can follow migration paths to provide a degree of repeatability.
+Animals often cross-homogeneous water masses more quickly than areas with strong horizontal gradients.
+This 'adaptive sampling' increases the spatial resolution in areas where it is needed.

-In regions with good Argo float coverage, animal-borne instruments improve temporal resolution by providing at least daily profiles of the upper ocean along animal migrations (Boehme et al.,

-2008a).
-Some animal-borne instruments can even deliver up to 6 profiles a day, depending on the instruments' configuration and available bandwidth (Boehme et al., 2009).
-Thus animal-borne instruments can help to evaluate upper ocean fluxes on short timescales.
+In regions with good Argo float coverage, animal-borne instruments improve temporal resolution by providing at least daily profiles of the upper ocean along animal migrations [34].
+Some animal-borne instruments can even deliver up to 6 profiles a day, depending on the instruments' configuration and available bandwidth [36].
+Thus, animal-borne instruments can help to evaluate upper ocean fluxes on short timescales.